gitKearney/php7-from-scratch/README.md

     listen.group = www-data
     listen.mode = 0660

-Now, create the directory for the FPM socket

-    mkdir -p /home/me/php7/var/run

 Assuming you'll be logged into your server not as root, add the PHP binary to your .bashrc profile